 Our communities need comprehensive and innovative criminal justice reform interventions, and they need them now.
 To us, the Justice and Mobility Fund is an extension of the partnerships leading this work: experts in building and leading the movement for criminal justice reform and building a new, transformational vision of justice and public safety.

-David Weil is Co-President of Schusterman Family Philanthropies.
+David Weil is Co-President of Charles and Lynn Schusterman Family Philanthropies.

-Nancy Fishman is the Senior Director of Criminal Justice Grantmaking at Schusterman Family Philanthropies.
+Nancy Fishman is the Senior Director of Criminal Justice Grantmaking at Charles and Lynn Schusterman Family Philanthropies.